DevHolako/DevHolako/README.md

 # 🤺 DevHolako
 <div align="center">
 Full-stack Web Developer from Morocco.
 Passionate about clean, efficient code and problem-solving.
-Working at Integral Thec with 2+ years of experience in building web applications.
+Working at <a target="_blank" href="https://integraltech.ma/">Integral Progress Technology</a> with 2+ years of experience in building web applications.
 </div>

 ---